Central Sahel (Burkina Faso, Mali and Niger)

 • Unresolved long-standing inter-communal tensions and grievances and the use of militias and self-defense groups that perpetrate attacks along ethnic lines.

-• Impunity for large-scale atrocities perpetrated by all armed actors.
+• Impunity for past and ongoing atrocities by all armed actors.

-• Shrinking civic space and crackdown on independent media, human rights defenders and real or perceived opponents as the military regimes consolidate power.
+• Shrinking civic space and crackdown on independent media, human rights defenders and real or perceived opponents by military regimes.

 NECESSARY ACTION:

-While countering violent extremism remains crucial, it is essential that all armed actors ensure that their operations comply with International Humanitarian Law (IHL) and do not exacerbate inter-communal tensions or fuel further violence.
+While countering violent extremism remains crucial, it is essential that all armed actors ensure that their operations comply with IHL and do not exacerbate inter-communal tensions or fuel further violence.
 The militaries must establish guidelines on the use of aerial weapons during operations and ensure they minimize civilian harm.
 All actors should refrain from supporting or collaborating with ethnically aligned militias with poor human rights records.

 GET INVOLVED